hkellaway/HNKGooglePlacesAutocomplete/Example/Pods/HNKGooglePlacesAutocomplete/README.md

 pod "HNKGooglePlacesAutocomplete", "~> 0.3"
 ```

+## Transitioning from SPGooglePlacesAutocomplete

+* Link to Demo V1
+* CoreLocation now optional - only if resolution to CLPlacemark is desired

 ## Credits

-HNKGooglePlacesAutocomplete was created by [Harlan Kellaway](http://harlankellaway.com) with inspiration from https://github.com/spoletto/SPGooglePlacesAutocomplete
+HNKGooglePlacesAutocomplete was created by [Harlan Kellaway](http://harlankellaway.com) with inspiration from (SPGooglePlacesAutocomplete)[https://github.com/spoletto/SPGooglePlacesAutocomplete]

 ## License